Negar-Arianmehr/Negar-Arianmehr/README.md

 - 🌱 I’m currently learning **React.js**

-- 👨‍💻 All of my projects are available at [www.negar-portfolio.com](www.negar-portfolio.com)

 - 💬 Ask me about **JavaScript, CSS and SCSS**

 - 📫 How to reach me **Negar.Arianmehr89@gmail.com**